Catie's Cause

 • Ask Before Combining Medications: If your child is taking other medications, ask your pharmacist if those contain acetaminophen to avoid accidental overdose.

 Hemanya is a student at the University of Virginia majoring in Global Public Health on the pre-medical track.
 She is interested in combining public health education and research into clinical practice and community outreach.
+Hemanya served as an intern for Catie’s Cause in 2024 and continues to serve as a volunteer periodically.

 SOURCES